josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

 #### **Technical Details:**

 **Grid System:**
-- 25km squares ≈ 0.225° latitude × variable longitude (depends on latitude)
+- 0.20° × 0.20° degree boxes (lat × lon).
+Note: degrees are used directly and longitude degrees correspond to different ground distances depending on latitude.
 - Intersection detection ensures complete coverage
 - No gaps or overlaps in final map set